 - The Pete Best: Lots and lots thanks to their unstable lineups; most of the various early members never did anything in music again.

 - Protest Song: Most of the material on Necrocracy, albeit with lots of gore and death-related metaphors.

 - Retraux: Matt's Dekapitator side project was an homage to all the thrash bands he had grown up with, particularly the German acts; cheesy stage names, lyrics in purposely-mangled English, and a generic executioner mascot were all employed to help aid in this.
-His other new side project, Gruesome, is a tribute to Leprosy-era Death, complete with Harvey doing his best Chuck Schuldiner impression vocally and instrumentally, along with a classic Ed Repka cover artwork piece.
+His other new side project, Gruesome, is a tribute to Leprosy-era Death, complete with Harvey doing his best Chuck Schuldiner impression vocally, along with a classic Ed Repka cover artwork piece.

 - Revolving Door Band: To a truly absurd degree; blink, and it's entirely conceivable that there will have been a lineup alteration in that time.
 It's not quite known why this is, but their extremely heavy touring schedule is a likely culprit.

 - Sesquipedalian Loquaciousness: Owing to their Carcass influences, Matt Harvey's lyrics frequently use accurate medical terminology; actually, his lyrics in general display a very florid vocabulary.

 A morbid matter on which to meditate or mutilate.A deathly detail to deliberate and desiccate.

 - A good example from "The Matter of Splatter" (also falling under Added Alliterative Appeal):